The Polite Dinner Guest

 Them: "That's cool.
 Anything I might have read?"

 Me: ... deep breath ...
-"Well, you see, in publishing, it can take a few years from the time you've sold a book or two before the first one reaches store shelves...? and so on and on, and so forth in an explanation that attempts to neatly tie up how I can claim to be a novelist while having nothing in print.
+"Well, you see, in publishing, it can take a few years from the time you've sold a book or two before the first one reaches store shelves...? and on and on in an explanation that attempts to neatly tie up how it is I claim to be a novelist while having nothing in print.
 Somewhere down in my subconscious there's a little devil who wants to jump up, grab said person by the collar, plant a foot on each shoulder, and shake them while saying, "I am not making this up!"

 Instead, I continue to be a really good dinner guest.